leo9iota/leo9iota/README.md

   </ul>
 </div>

-- 📖 I'm learning Vue and Nuxt at the moment
+- 📖 I'm learning Vue and Nuxt at the moment.
-- 💻 My preferred OS is Arch Linux (btw)
+- 💻 My preferred OS is Arch Linux (btw).
-- 💡 Interested in Cybersecurity
+- 💡 Interested in Cybersecurity and Systems Programming.

 <div id="user-content-toc">
   <ul>